 The organization of commodity neighborhood for non-food products has its own specific requirements:

-• Compatibility by category of use: Together with vacuum cleaners you can place accessories for cleaning: replacement bags, filters, nozzles.
+- Compatibility by category of use: With vacuum cleaners, you can place accessories for cleaning: replacement bags, filters, and nozzles.
 This helps to increase the average check due to additional sales of related products.

-• Theme and seasonality: New Year's decorations, goods for summer vacation or gardening equipment, it is better to allocate in separate zones.
-This will help to attract the attention of customers to the current offers.
+- Theme and seasonality: New Year's decorations, goods for summer vacation, or gardening equipment are better allocated in separate zones.
+This will help attract customers' attention to the current offers.

-• Aesthetics and presentation: Cosmetics or perfumes are better placed on open shelves with stylish lighting, which creates a premium look of goods.
+- Aesthetics and presentation: Cosmetics or perfumes are better placed on open shelves with stylish lighting, which creates a premium look for goods.
 This approach encourages impulse purchases, especially in the gift segment.

-• Safety and accessibility: Large or fragile non-food items require a special approach to placement.
+- Safety and accessibility: Large or fragile non-food items require a unique approach to placement.
 For example, glassware should be placed on lower shelves to avoid possible damage.

-How to Develop an Effective Layout with Consideration of Product Neighborhood?
+How to Develop an Effective Layout with Consideration of Merchandise Adjacency?

-4. Involve professionals and clearly prescribe the distribution of responsibilities, if your retail store does not have a merchandiser.
+- Involve professionals and prescribe the distribution of responsibilities if your retail store does not have a merchandiser.

 Considering Product Neighborhoods when Creating a Planogram

-In modern retailing, relying only on intuition or the experience of employees is not enough to maximize efficiency.
-It is necessary to use automated tools that help to simplify processes in the network: to ensure the optimization of product assortment management and customize the layout for the needs of the business.
+In modern retailing, relying only on intuition or employees' experience is insufficient to maximize efficiency.
+It is necessary to use automated tools that help simplify processes in the network, optimize product assortment management, and customize the layout to meet the needs of the business.

 Looking for a service to create planograms?